elegant-scipy/elegant-scipy/sphinx/content/ch2.md

 (you will remember the first three of these moves from {doc}`Chapter 1 <ch1>`):

 1. Arrays can be one-dimensional, like lists, but they can also be two-dimensional, like matrices, and higher-dimensional still.
 This allows them to represent many different kinds of numerical data.
 In our case, we are representing a 2D matrix.
 2. Arrays allow the expression of many numerical operations at once.
    In the  first line of
    %TODO - FIGURE OUT HOW TO SPECIFY LITERALS WITHIN A ROLE {ref}`quantile_norm_log <code:log-qnorm>`, we add one and take the logarithm for every value in `X` in a single call.
-This is called {ref}`*vectorization* <sec:vectorization>`
+This is called {ref}`*vectorization* <sec:vectorization>`.
 3. Arrays can be operated on along *axes*.
 In the first line of `quantile_norm`, we sort the data along each column just by specifying an `axis` parameter to `np.sort`.
 We then take the mean along each row by specifying a *different* `axis`.
 4. Arrays underpin the scientific Python ecosystem.
 The `scipy.stats.rankdata` function operates not on Python lists, but on NumPy arrays.
 This is true of many scientific libraries in Python.
 5. Even functions that don't have an `axis=` keyword can be made to operate along axes by NumPy's `apply_along_axis` function.